Codes-of-Aryan/Cathay-Hackathon-/log.md

 is what is.
 We move.
 Now we need to calculate/estimate fuel burn for the 200000+ records we have.
 Ideally, this information should be given, since this is the target label, but it's not available online.
 So I gotta do what I gotta do.

+ok, makin progress now, modified the dataset to my needs.
+This dataset could now be passed to a script, can be cleaned and processed, and then be used to train a linear regression, as I've been trying to do for quite some while now.
+Lesssgo!